statisticalbiotechnology/cb2030/questions/supervisedlearning.md

 1. Noble mentions that kernels provide a "mathematical formalism for combining different types of data", explaining that we could combine microarray data and MS data on a "joint kernel".
 How does it happen?
    > One can combine several kernel functions into one meta-kernel function, which we can use for e.g. SVM training.

+1. To draw classifications, we have relied on the hyperplane - the equivalent of a line in higher-dimensional spaces.
+Are there classifiers that rely instead on curved separations instead?
+Or is that needlessly complicated, as hyperplanes can have "curved effects", whenever we use kernel functions (as seen in Fig 1k in Noble's paper).
+   > There are a plentiora of different types of supervise classifiers available.
+Many of them are implemented in [scikit-learn](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning).
+Some of them use linear separation, others operate by other principles.
+It is worth having a look at them.

 ### Feature normalization
 [Feature normalization](https://en.wikipedia.org/wiki/Feature_scaling) is standard practice in most ML algorithms.
 It strives to give all features the same influence on the model by compensating for the difference in magnitude of different features.